Compare Freelance Insurance

 Only one form to fill out.
 Find the insurance you need today.

 Working as a freelancer is a brilliant option for a lot of people, providing both income and a flexible work situation.
-However, without the legal protections of working as an employee for a company, a freelancer needs to buy their own insurance.
-Read about popular types of insurance for freelancers in the UK—learn what they cover so you can decide what you need.
+However, without the legal protections of working as an employee for a company, a freelancer needs to buy their own insurance (as with all self employed people) to avoid potential financial disaster.
+Read about popular types of business insurance for freelancers in the UK—learn what they cover so you can decide what you need.